icon-project/goloop/doc/gochain_icon_local_node_guide.md

-## Step3.Build javaee-api.jar for local
+## Step 3.
+Build javaee-api.jar for local

 If you want to use RLP method, you need to build `javaee-api.jar` for development.